blehnen/DotNetWorkQueue/README.md

 License
 --------
-Copyright © 2015 Brian Lehnen
+Copyright ï¿½ 2015 Brian Lehnen

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by